-The Women’s Leadership in Hydrology Workshop is the first in this series of workshops and will take place from 5 to 6 December 2016 in Rome, Italy.
-The workshop takes place immediately prior to the Fifteenth session of the WMO Commission on Hydrology (CHy-15).
+The Women’s Leadership in Hydrology Workshop was the first in this series of workshops and took place from 5 to 6 December 2016 in Barceló Aran Mantegna Hotel, Rome, Italy.
+The workshop took place immediately prior to the Fifteenth session of the WMO Commission on Hydrology (CHy-15).

-Designed for female delegates to CHy-15 and female professionals from the National Hydrological Services of WMO Member states, the workshop’s content is oriented towards building a set of practical leadership skills, with a focus on communications, negotiations and consensus-building.
-The workshop is envisioned as an interactive and dynamic event, with time allocated for feedback, insights and exchange of lessons learned.
+Designed for female delegates to CHy-15 and female professionals from the National Hydrological Services of WMO Member states, the workshop’s content was oriented towards building a set of practical leadership skills, with a focus on communications, negotiations and consensus-building.
+The workshop was envisioned as an interactive and dynamic event, with time allocated for feedback, insights and exchange of lessons learned.

-The workshop is intended for a small group of 20-25 female professionals from National Hydrological Services of WMO Member states.
-Participants are expected to:
+The workshop convened 30 female professionals from National Hydrological Services of WMO Member states.
+Participants were expected to:

 - Hold an academic degree in hydrology, engineering, geoscience or another related field;

 - Hold a senior professional and/or managerial post;

 - Maintain a high level of competency in their technical or functional discipline;

 - Integrate organizational goals and values with stakeholder and customer needs;

 - Demonstrate keen interest in international cooperation in hydrology;